 Use the intermittent wiper when weather conditions make a single wiping cycle, with a variable pause between cycles, desirable.
-Move the lever to the delay position, then select the delay interval by turning the end of the lever.
-The delay can be regulated between 2 to 30 seconds between cycles.
+Rotate the end of the lever to the first detent position for one of five intermittent settings.
+The delay cycle can be set anywhere between 2 to 30 seconds.